 Stand facing the east.
 Then, turn your body leftward by moving your feet until you are back to your initial position.
+You have made a full turn.

 Again, stand facing east, turn your body leftward and stop at the position when you are facing west.
 At this position, you have made a half turn.